fporciel2/Philosophers/README.md

 - Added informations about the algorithm and about deadlock and starvation to the Wiki.

+Thursday 15 February 2024:

+- Updated the Wiki with explanations.

 ## Contributing

 Contributions through forks are welcome.